 While a child in Europe, Lillian planned a career as a concert pianist and attended the Conservatory of Music in Nice, where she received the Premier Prix de Piano in 1933.
-After moving to New York, she continued her studies in voice, dance, and dramatic arts from 1936-1942.
+After moving to New York, she continued her voice, dance, and dramatic arts studies from 1936-1942.

 Lillian was the first woman to receive a chemical engineering degree from Pratt, and in 1948 she was the recipient of the Chemical Engineering Alumni Award.
 In 1952 she was awarded Women’s Badge No. 143 of Tau Beta Pi.

 Shortly after graduation from Pratt, Lillian was a Junior Engineer with Pacific Food Products, Inc., of Brooklyn, then left to open her own firm, Muratex Chemicals, which supplied chemicals to the textile industry.
-She was Owner and Manager of this firm from 1949-1953.
-From 1948 to 1955 she also served as Assistant Manager and Vice President of Murad Textile Print Works.
-Throughout this time she continued free-lance textile designing, her work having appeared many times in Interior Design.
+She was the Owner and Manager of this firm from 1949-1953.
+From 1948 to 1955, she also served as Assistant Manager and Vice President of Murad Textile Print Works.
+Throughout this time, she continued free-lance textile designing; her work has appeared many times in Interior Design.

-Throughout her career she maintained her interest in music, theatre, and the dance, particularly the Armenian Theatre and Armenian Dance.
+She maintained her interest in music, theatre, and dance throughout her career, particularly the Armenian Theatre and Armenian Dance.

 - B.S. in Ch.E., 1947, Pratt Institute